berndhopp/LCCD/README.md

 close proximity with the user in the near past will get a notification that there is a chance he or she got infected.

 ###TODO
-FTC is in a very early stage, I'm just hoping to point out what the objectives are and what needs to be done.
+LCCD is in a very early stage, I'm just hoping to point out what the objectives are and what needs to be done.
 Right now, this repository contains a POC, or showcase if you will, of the server-side, that is neither tested nor finished.
 The description of the server-API is a .proto-file [here](https://github.com/berndhopp/ftc/blob/master/src/main/proto/ftc.proto).